JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 <b>Today</b> I continued to analyse the observation sheets and chose to do the charts about:

-1. How many minute does different ages spend on an exhibition
+<b>1.
+How many minute does different ages spend on an exhibition</b>

-2. How Different types move in exhibitions
+<b>2.
+How Different types move in exhibitions</b>

 In order to get the data that I want.
-I would go though all the sheet one by one and mark down on excel the amount of people in their section.
+I went through all the sheet one by one and marked down on excel the amount of people in their section.

 After all the data was in Excel I generated there a chart that would be fit for my purpose.